Daily demonstrations at 11am, free with admission!

 Country of Origin: Poland

-Drivetrain Configuration: Front-engine, front-wheel drive
+Drivetrain Configuration: Rear-engine, rear-wheel drive

 Engine: Water-cooled, 704cc, flat twin-cylinder, 30hp